 Duties of reviewers:

 Reviewers take part in editorial decisions pertaining to admission of articles for publication, and importantly contribute with their expertise and evaluation.

-- Speed: every selected reviewer who doesn't feel competent enough to inspect the research described in the manuscript, or who knows that he/she won't be able to write the review on time, must notify the editor about this and should refuse to write the review.
-Reviewers' duty is to do their job quickly and professionally.
+• Promptness: reviewers' duty is to do their job quickly and professionally.
+Every selected reviewer who doesn't feel competent enough to inspect the research described in the manuscript, or who knows that he/she won't be able to write the review on time, must notify the editor about this and should refuse to write the review.

 • Principle of confidentiality: reviewers should treat all manuscripts that they received for review purpose as confidential documents.
 They should not disclose the documents to others or discuss them with others.

 • Standards of objectivity: reviewing manuscripts must be done objectively.
 Personal criticisms of the author(s) are not appropriate.
 Reviewers should express their opinions clearly and with arguments.